solarshado/nodeChat/README.md

  * realtime, multiuser chat
  * login form without page reload
  * share as much code as reasonably possible between the client and server
+ * become more familiar with git, specifically from the command line